francisegbujor/Automation-Selenium-Python/README.md

   -  Logging and generating Html Reports
   -  Integrating Framework to Jenkins
   -  Reading/Writing data from Excel to selenium python framework
-  -  Look at MyTest file in PythonTesting folder
   - The while True: Pass at the end of some files is needed for my system but can be commented out